mrsana365/CPP_Basic_Concept_Practice/README.md

 # Git Repo
-This is repo for tutorial if git for learning
+This is repo for tutorial git for learning